mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/configuration/configuration-parameters/index.md

 | [zk_super_credentials](#zk-superuser)            | [enterprise type="inline" size="small" /] The ZooKeeper superuser credentials.  |
 | [zk_master_credentials](#zk-master)          | [enterprise type="inline" size="small" /] The ZooKeeper master credentials.  |
 | [zk_agent_credentials](#zk-agent)           | [enterprise type="inline" size="small" /] The ZooKeeper agent credentials.  |

+[enterprise]
+### adminrouter_auth_cache_enabled
+[/enterprise]

+_This option was Added in DC/OS 1.10.6._

+Controls whether the Admin Router authorization cache is enabled.

+Most DC/OS authorizers (Mesos, Marathon, etc.) cache a user's permissions for 5 seconds after performing an authorization check for that user.
+This prevents users who issue bursts of requests from overloading the IAM.
+To date Admin Router did not implement caching of permissions.
+This meant that every request to certain endpoints through Admin Router triggered an authorization check to ensure that the user has sufficient permissions to do so.
+While this works well for typical human interaction with a DC/OS cluster we found that applications connecting to the cluster through Admin Router often issued many requests in the space of a fewf seconds.
+Such a high volume of requests, each leading to a separate authorization check, easily placed too much load on the IAM.
+With the IAM overloaded its performance would degrade and authorization checks throughout the cluster would begin to timeout.
+The solution was to give Admin Router a short-lived authorization cache similar to that implemented by Mesos and Marathon.
+As some users may rely on Admin Router not caching permissions we decided not to enable this feature by default until the next major DC/OS release, namely DC/OS 1.12.
+Users who can tolerate a 5 seconds delay from modifying a user's permissions to having them take effect through Admin Router are recommended to enable this feature.

+*   `adminrouter_auth_cache_enabled: false` (default) Every authorization check Admin Router performs will load the user's permissions from the IAM.
+*   `adminrouter_auth_cache_enabled: true` Admin Router will cache the user's permissions for 5s after performing an authorization check.
+This prevents users that issue bursts of requests from overloading the IAM.

 ### agent_list
 A YAML nested list (`-`) of IPv4 addresses to your [private agent](/1.10/overview/concepts/#private-agent-node) host names.